theratioproject/simple/doc/Loops.md

 }

 ```
-> Note that For and while loops should have their sub statements enclosed in curly brackets if
+> Note that For and while loops should have their sub statements enclosed in curly brackets only when the supplied argument is enclosed in parenthesis __()__.